Introducing Included Modules

 - templates ← layouts & partials

-- trongate_administrators ← full admin panel
+- trongate_administrators ← admin panel (create, edit, delete users)

 - trongate_security ← CSRF, XSS, headers, the works